wang-emma/wang-emma/README.md

 ## About Me

 - 🌱 I'm currently learning Azure and Python.
-- 👯 I'm looking to collaborate on [project idea or interest].
+- 👯 I'm looking to collaborate on ETL and Data Science projects.

 ## Technologies